metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 java -jar metabase.jar
 ```

 The above command would connect Metabase to your Postgres database, `metabaseappdb` via `localhost:5432` with the user account `username` and password `password`.
+If you're running Metabase as a service, you'll put these environment variables in a separate configuration file.

 ### Running the Metabase JAR as a service

+If you need to run the JAR in production, you should run Metabase as a service.
+Running Metabase as a service will:

+- Make sure Metabase runs automatically (and stay running).
+- Allow you to run Metabase with an unprivileged user (which is good for security).

-The exact instructions for how to run Metabase as a service will differ depending on your operating system, but the idea is to run Metabase as a service so that Metabase will run automatically.
+The exact instructions for how to run Metabase as a service will differ depending on your operating system.
 For an example of how to set up Metabase as a service, check out [Running Metabase on Debian](./running-metabase-on-debian.md).

 ## Migrating to a production installation

 If you've been running Metabase with the default H2 application database and your team has already created questions, dashboards, collections and so on, you'll want to migrate that data to a production application database.
 And the sooner you do, the better.
-See [Migrating from the default H2 database to a production database](migrating-from-h2.md).
+See [Migrating from the H2 database](migrating-from-h2.md).

 ## Troubleshooting